 about Sylvia Plath and Ted Hughes,

-I guess that’s how I recognized her so quickly;
+I guess that’s how I recognised her so quickly;

 ‘I remember making that scene so well,’ she says,